 - Ms. Willis led the defense of Southeastern Freight Lines in an antitrust class action for alleged price fixing of fuel surcharges in MDL 1895 (In re LTL Shipping Services Antitrust Litigation).

-- Ms. Willis is currently representing Southern Farm Bureau in two putative class actions under Fair Labor Standards Act pending in federal court in South Carolina.
+- In 2021, Ms. Willis successfully resolved representing firm client Southern Farm Bureau in two putative class actions under Fair Labor Standards Act in federal court in South Carolina

 - Senior Litigation Counsel of America - President 2018; Member, Advisory Board, 2014-2015; The Academy of Antitrust Law - Founding Member, 2011; Fellow, 2009